afshinator/deck_of_cards/README.md

 * Create React App; just because it is known, provides a nice baseline

+* Card games...
+I haven't played in decades.
+So I went ahead and made one up.

-* I wanted some high impact animation; I got the most for the buck by using css from anime.css; I didn't install the component, just to keep the project essentialy dependency-free.
+* I wanted some animation; I got the most for the buck by using css from anime.css; I didn't install the component, just to keep the project essentialy dependency-free.

 * I haven't played with 'classes' in Javascript since before they added that keyword to the language!
 It was interesting learning about the new syntax and how it works, the iterator, etc...

+* In trying to find out how to display the cards, I found out they're already in the browser as unicode characters; so that decision became simple.

 * Even though the game exercises the DeckOfCards, the tests are a better test.